chadhietala/ember-csp/README.md

 # Ember-csp

-This README outlines the details of collaborating on this Ember addon.
+This is expiremental to see how Ember could use CSP/go like semantics.

 ## Installation